bioconvert/bioconvert/README.rst

 ========= ==============================================================================
 Version   Description
 ========= ==============================================================================
-1.0.0     * Fix bam2fastq for paired data that computed useless intermediate file
+1.0.1     * Implement ability to benchmark the CPU and memory usage (not just time)
-            https://github.com/bioconvert/bioconvert/issues/325
+          * add missing cython in requirements (and psutil for benchmarking) 1.0.0     * Fix bam2fastq for paired data that computed useless intermediate file https://github.com/bioconvert/bioconvert/issues/325
           * more realistic fastq simulator